hira-mian/Agentic-Enterprise-RAG-System/README.md

-# Agentic RAG for Enterprise Knowledge Search
+hi# Agentic RAG for Enterprise Knowledge Search

 A course project for searching enterprise knowledge and generating answers with sources.
 Currently a scaffold with a basic smoke test.